trskop/command-wrapper/man/command-wrapper-subcommand-protocol.7.md

 Each subcommand must support following options:

 * `--help` which prints subcommand specific help message.
-This is invoked by CommandWrapper's `help` internal subcommand.
+This is invoked by Command Wrapper's `help` internal subcommand.

 * (*PROPOSED*) `--info` which prints program description in Dhall format.